Egorikhin/angular/aio/content/guide/service-worker-devops.md

 One of the potential side effects of long caching is inadvertently caching an invalid resource.
 In a normal HTTP cache, a hard refresh or cache expiration limits the negative effects of caching an invalid file.
-A service worker ignores such constraints and effectively long caches the entire app.
+A service worker ignores such letraints and effectively long caches the entire app.
 Consequently, it is essential that the service worker gets the correct content.